What is a Contents Insurance Claim?

 How Much Will You Receive?

 The exact amount you will recover will depend on the value of the item, as well as your specific policy.
-Contents coverage can generally be broken down into two types: “Replacement Value” and “Actual Value.”
-Replacement value means that your insurance company will cover you for the cost it would take to replace the same or similar property of equal or comparable quality up to the limits of your policy.
+Contents coverage can generally be broken down into two types: “Replacement Cost Value” and “Actual Cash Value.”
+Replacement cost value means that your insurance company will cover you for the cost it would take to replace the same or similar property of equal or comparable quality up to the limits of your policy.
 For example, if you purchased a stereo worth $1,000 one year ago, and that stereo was damaged during a hurricane, your insurer will cover you for the cost it would take to replace that stereo.
 If that stereo can be purchased for $900 new, then your insurer will pay you $900, the replacement cost of the item (assuming your policy limit is for at least that amount).
-On the other hand, actual value is typically interpreted as meaning the replacement value, minus depreciation.
+On the other hand, actual cash value is typically interpreted as meaning the replacement cost value, minus depreciation.
 Thus, if the depreciated value of that same stereo is $600, then your insurer will reimburse you for $600 (assuming your policy limit is for at least that amount).